toy-crane/universal-turbo-template/README.md

 - `apps/`: Directory for your applications
 - `packages/`: Directory for your shared packages

+### Database Setup

+This project uses Supabase for database management, authentication, and serverless functions:

+- **Project Name**: When you initialize Supabase, the default project name is "database".
+You should update it to your own project name.
+- **Local Development**: Run `cd apps/database && yarn dev` to start the local Supabase instance
+- **Studio UI**: Access the local Supabase Studio at http://localhost:54323
+- **Database Workspace**: Located at `apps/database` with its own README for detailed instructions

+To modify the database name:

+1. Edit `apps/database/supabase/config.toml`
+2. Change the `project_id` value from the default "database" to your preferred name
+3. Restart the Supabase instance if it's running

 ### Utilities

 This Turborepo has some additional tools already setup for you: